 How does child sponsorship work?

 We believe the most effective way to help one child is to strengthen their entire community.
-Of our 40,000 staff worldwide, 99 percent of them are native to the country they work in.
+Of our 37,000 staff worldwide, 95% of them work in their home regions.
 Local World Vision staff start by meeting with families and local leaders to set goals together.
 We want the community to build a better future.

 This journey plays out in three phases.